honzatomek/automatic1111_video_upscaler/README.md

-# Video Resizer
+# Video Upscaler

-Video Resizer is a Python package that allows you to resize videos using the Automatic1111 web UI.
+Video Upscaler is a Python package that allows you to upscale videos using the Automatic1111 web UI.
 It provides a convenient way to upscale video resolution while maintaining the original framerate and audio.

 ## Features

-- Resize videos to a specified width and height
+- Upscale videos to a specified width and height
 - Maintain the original framerate of the video
 - Preserve the audio from the original video
 - Utilize the Automatic1111 web UI for high-quality upscaling